possibleminds

 Epistemic Trajectory and Future Directions

-By merging computation, embodiment, and theory, In the Space of Possible Minds becomes a living inquiry into the conditions of thinking itself—a performative traversal of the space of minds, both possible and already here.
+In the Space of Possible Minds is, ultimately, a performative traversal through the architectures of knowing—both possible and already here.